Buying guide

 Blade 98 16x19

-A control-focused racket for players with developed strokes who want feel, accuracy, and spin access.
+A control-focused racket for developed strokes, cleaner feel, sharper targeting, and useful spin access.

 Babolat